Stonewall riots: Stonewall Inn

 Police raids on gay bars were frequent, occurring on average once a month for each bar.
 Many bars kept extra liquor in a secret panel behind the bar, or in a car down the block, to facilitate resuming business as quickly as possible if alcohol was seized.
 Bar management usually knew about raids beforehand due to police tip-offs, and raids occurred early enough in the evening that business could commence after the police had finished.
 During a typical raid, the lights were turned on and customers were lined up and their identification cards checked.
 Those without identification or dressed in full drag were arrested; others were allowed to leave.
 Some of the men, including those in drag, used their draft cards as identification.
 Women were required to wear three pieces of feminine clothing and would be arrested if found not wearing them.
 Typically, employees and management of the bars were also arrested.
 The period immediately before June 28, 1969, was marked by frequent raids of local bars—including a raid at the Stonewall Inn on the Tuesday before the riots—and the closing of the Checkerboard, the Tele-Star, and two other clubs in Greenwich Village.

-Historian David Carter presents information indicating that the Mafia owners of the Stonewall and the manager were blackmailing wealthier customers, particularly those who worked in the Financial District.
-They appeared to be making more money from extortion than they were from liquor sales in the bar.
-Carter deduces that when the police were unable to receive kickbacks from blackmail and the theft of negotiable bonds (facilitated by pressuring gay Wall Street customers), they decided to close the Stonewall Inn permanently.

 Riots

 Police raid

-Two undercover policewomen and two undercover policemen entered the bar early that evening to gather visual evidence, as the Public Morals Squad waited outside for the signal.
-Once ready, the undercover officers called for backup from the Sixth Precinct using the bar's pay telephone.
-Stonewall employees do not recall being tipped off that a raid was to occur that night, as was the custom.
-According to Duberman (p.
-194), there was a rumor that one might happen, but since it was much later than raids generally took place, Stonewall management thought the tip was inaccurate.